-SOC- No. UCNS Title Course & Description Outcomes SOC/ANR - 2243 Cultural Anthropology This course examines human cultural and cultural diversity.
+SOC- No. UCNS Title Course & Description Outcomes SOC/PSY/SWK Perspectives on Child This introductory child advocacy studies A. Recognize definitions of child - 2223 Maltreatment and course covers the historical, legal abuse and neglect Child Advocacy framework, responses to child maltreatment, and current cultural controversies pertinent to child maltreatment and child advocacy.
+(New course effective Fall 2018) (Course description change effective Fall 2019) B. Identify personal values and perceptions and recognize how they shape responses to child maltreatment C. Identify risk factors, including family dynamics and environmental and cultural favors D. Recall the requirements of mandated reporting and consequences for not reporting child maltreatment E. Construct and develop responses to different types and indicators of child abuse and neglect SOC/ANR - 2243 Cultural Anthropology This course examines human cultural and cultural diversity.
 The student will explore techniques employed by the anthropologist.
-(Course description change effective Fall 2009) (Prefix and course description change effective Fall 2019) A. Understand and apply the concept of culture and enculturation B. Examine the history of anthropology and apply anthropological theories C. Apply anthropological knowledge SOC - 2313 Community Involvement This course provides students with experience in a public or non-profit organization, or other appropriate work environment, to encourage them to recognize the value of their active participation in the service/learning process.
+(Course description change effective Fall 2009) (Prefix and course description change effective Fall 2019) A. Understand and apply the concept of culture and enculturation B. Examine the history of anthropology and apply anthropological theories C. Apply anthropological knowledge SOC - 2313 Community Involvement This course provides students with experience in a public or non-profit organization to encourage them to recognize the value of their active participation in the service/learning process.
 This course requires up to 16 hours of seminar, 40-60 hours of field experience and reflective work.
-(Prefix title, and course description change effective Fall 2019) A. Completes service learning requirement B. Reflects on service learning opportunities as it relates to academic experience C. Documents and evaluates their service learning opportunity SOC - 2513 Race and Ethnic Relations This course examines social and economic conditions among racial and ethnic groups.
-(Prefix, title, and course description change effective Fall 2019) A. Analyze patterns of social stratification B. Understand and apply theories of racial and ethnic relations C. Assess current issues in ethnic relations SOC/BAD/CSC - 2993 Data Science Literacy The goal of this course is to allow students from any academic discipline to become literate in the field of data science by understanding the role data scientists and data-science-literate professionals play in improving the performance of institutions, organizations, business, and society.
-(New course effective Spring 2022) A. Identify key elements and concepts of data science as a field of inquiry B. Outline the data science life cycle, including the source and types of data, datafication, visualization, methods of data analysis, and machine learning C. Explain the data science industry sector, including supporting technologies such as computing and storage; concepts of privacy, confidentiality, and security; and supporting disciplines such as cybersecurity and data governance D. Demonstrate the ways that practitioners and data-science-literate professionals use data science to transform the modern economy in many fields
+(Prefix title, and course description change effective Fall 2019) (Course description change effective Fall 2024) A. Completes service learning requirement B. Reflects on service learning opportunities as it relates to academic experience C. Documents and evaluates their service learning opportunity SOC - 2513 Race and Ethnic Relations This course examines social and economic conditions among racial and ethnic groups.
+(Prefix, title, and course description change effective Fall 2019) A. Analyze patterns of social stratification B. Understand and apply theories of racial and ethnic relations C. Assess current issues in ethnic relations D. Demonstrate an understanding of race, ethnicity and gender by gaining knowledge about immigrants, racial and ethnic minorities, and women and urban life

+SOC- No. UCNS Title Course & Description Outcomes SOC- No. SOC/BAD/CSC - 2993 UCNS Title Data Science Literacy Course & Description The goal of this course is to allow students from any academic discipline to become literate in the field of data science by understanding the role data scientists and data-science-literate professionals play in improving the performance of institutions, organizations, business, and society.
+(New course effective Spring 2022) A. Identify key elements and concepts of data science as a field of inquiry B. Outline the data science life cycle, including the source and types of data, datafication, visualization, methods of data analysis, and machine learning C. Explain the data science industry sector, including supporting technologies such as computing and storage; concepts of privacy, concepts of privacy, confidentiality, and security; and supporting disciplines such as cybersecurity and data governance D. Demonstrate the ways that practitioners and data-science- literate professionals use data science to transform the modern economy in many fields